Revolting Rhymes (film): Part 1

-But Snow manages to convince the Huntsman to spare her life, fleeing while he buys a cow heart at a butcher shop and present it to Maclahose, who eagerly devours it.
+Snow manages to convince the Huntsman to spare her life, fleeing while he buys a cow heart at a butcher shop and present it to Maclahose, who eagerly devours it.
 Snow ends up in the city where she becomes a cook and maid for seven former jockeys, who are compulsive and unsuccessful gamblers at horse racing.
 Meanwhile, Red attempts to withdraw her savings from Porkley's Bank.
 The pig in charge of the bank lies that the bank is broke due to a bad economy, having embezzled the investments (including Red's own savings) in a construction project run by two other pigs, who planned to build houses of straw and sticks, but their venture failed to even start when Rex appeared and devoured the two pigs.

-Rex makes his way to Porkley's Bank, intending to eat the banker pig.
-But the banker pig secures himself behind his thick teller window, while the wolf resolves to come back to blow up the bank with dynamite.
+Rex makes his way to Porkley's Bank, intending to eat the banker pig, but the banker pig secures himself behind his thick teller window, while the wolf resolves to come back to blow up the bank with dynamite.
 The banker pig calls Red after seeing a newspaper article about her killing Rolf, with Red killing Rex as he lights the fuse.
 The banker pig takes Red into a hidden back room to thank her with a romantic gesture, only to be shot dead when Red not only finds out the bank actually has plenty of money but also discovers the truth of what happened to her own savings.

 Meanwhile, Snow resolves to help the jockeys by sneaking back into her father's castle and taking the magic mirror so they can use it to correctly predict the winning horse.
 When the mirror declares the winning horse of an upcoming race to be Mistletoe, it saddens Snow from remembering Red's mistletoe, only to cheer up upon the mirror showing her Red on a bus en route to the city.
 Snow meets her at the bus station and the two friends happily reunite, Red offering the money that she withdrew from the bank and kept in a pigskin travelling case she made from the banker pig.
 As everyone watches the race, Red gives Snow a fur coat made from Rex's skin as they and the jockeys became millionaires from their venture.